 Dental plaque and tartar love to hide where toothbrush bristles can’t reach.
 If your child often gets cavities, our pediatric dentists may recommend dental sealants.

-We recommend watching your child to make sure they brush teeth long enough.
-Many children (and adults) are guilty of not brushing for at least 2 minutes.
-If your child has difficulty doing this, we recommend singing their favorite song so time seems to pass more quickly.
+Many children (and adults) are guilty of not brushing for at least two minutes.
+If your child has difficulty doing this, try singing their favorite song to help pass the time.
 This will also give your child a frame of reference for how long to brush teeth.

 Reduces Hiding Places for Plaque